JavirtanLabs/TitleClip/README.md

 ### **🤝 Contributing to the Project**

 We welcome contributions to improve the plugin!
 Here’s how you can help:
 ✔ Report issues or suggest improvements in the GitHub [Issues](https://github.com/JavirtanLabs/TitleClip/issues) section.
-&nbsp;
 ✔ Provide feedback on usability and performance.

 All contributions should maintain the lightweight, user-friendly nature of the plugin.